 The company has established a policy for asset liability management which forms the basis for total interest-rate risk in its balance sheet.
 In the event of an increase in financing costs or money market interest rates, a decision to adjust the interest-rates charged to the owner banks will be made by the CEO in consultation with the rest of the company's executive management and based on forecasts of anticipated interest-rate developments and planned new funding.
 Such forecasts are made by the finance and accounting department.
-Interest-rate risk is measured monthly as the change in value arising from a two-percentage-point adjustment to the level of interest rates, and the company has defined maximum exposure related to this.
+Interest-rate risk is measured monthly as the change in value from six standardised interest-rate shock scenarios, and the company has defined maximum exposure related to this.
 The exposure is reported quarterly in the risk and compliance report submitted to the board.

 The basis for management and control of market risk in the portfolio of securities is provided by policies for asset liability and for investment management with an associated investment mandate.
 The company's risk management and compliance function continuously assesses exposure in relation to approved risk acceptance and parameters in quarterly risk and compliance reports for the board.
-The board-approved parameter as a percentage of core tier 1 capital is meant to cover the interest-rate risk in the bank portfolio corresponding to the minimum of four scenarios with a stress-factor level set as a two-percentage-point parallel shock in the interest-rate curve as well as a steepener/flattener shock in the interest-rate curve where the difference between short- and long-term interest rates change by two percentage points, and increased credit-spread outcomes in the company's portfolio of securities.
+The board-approved parameter as a percentage of tier 1 capital is meant to cover the interest-rate risk in the bank portfolio corresponding to the minimum of six standardised interest-rate shock scenarios, and increased credit-spread outcomes in the company's portfolio of securities.
 Market risk in the securities portfolio is managed on a daily basis by the funding department in line with its mandate and the company's risk policies.

-The capital requirement for credit risk in the securities portfolio is taken into account in the standardised method for credit risk, and totalled NOK 131 million at 31 December 2021, including risk-weighting of the various investments in securities.
+The capital requirement for credit risk in the securities portfolio is taken into account in the standardised method for credit risk, and totalled NOK 188 million at 31 December 2022, including risk-weighting of the various investments in securities.
 Assessments of capital requirements for market risk, including interest-rate risk in the bank portfolio and credit-spread risk in the securities portfolio, are included in the evaluation of Pillar 2.
 EBK's enterprise-specific Pillar 2 requirement of 0.5 per cent is considered to be adequate for meeting future Pillar 2 capital requirements related to market risk.